 Innocent Conduct Can Result in Prosecution

 False allegations of forced or coerced sex acts are not uncommon.
-In certain cases, a person may engage in a sexual act out of passion, after consuming alcohol or voluntarily ingesting recreational drugs, and then regret the decision at a later time.
-In these cases, it may be psychologically easier to falsely claim that the sex act was the result of a threat of violence, rather than admit to reckless or impulsive promiscuity.
-This is most prevalent when the voluntary sex act was outside of marriage or a committed relationship, discovered by disapproving family, or contrary to deeply held religious convictions.
-In these cases, a serious and potentially life-altering prosecution can be initiated against a completely innocent person.
+For example, an intoxicated person may voluntarily engage in a sexual act, and then regret the decision at a later time.
+In these cases, it may be psychologically more comfortable for that person to falsely claim that the sex act was the result of a threat of violence, rather than admit to reckless or impulsive promiscuity.
+False allegations are most prevalent when the voluntary sex act was outside of marriage or a committed relationship, discovered by disapproving family, or contrary to deeply held religious convictions.
+These cases may result in a potentially life-altering prosecution against a completely innocent person.
 A defense lawyer would be instrumental in defending false allegations of sex trafficking, and the better the attorney, the better the defense.

 Sex Trafficking Defense Attorneys

-Sex trafficking allegations must be defended by a top attorney and not a multi-practice or budget lawyer.
-Attorneys who practice in multiple areas, like immigration and criminal defense, cannot be as skilled or accomplished as a lawyer that specializes only in criminal defense.
+A top attorney must defend Sex trafficking allegations, as opposed to a multi-practice, ineffective, or budget lawyer.
+Attorneys who practice in multiple areas of law at the same time, like family law and criminal defense, cannot be as skilled or accomplished as a lawyer that specializes only in criminal defense.
 The defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have decades of experience and an unparalleled track record of successfully defending thousands of clients.
-If you are facing an allegation of sex trafficking or any other serious crime, call us immediately for a free consultation at (248) 263-6800 or complete a Request for Assistance Form and a caring, compassionate defense attorney will promptly contact you.
+If you are facing an allegation of sex trafficking or any other serious crime, call us, and we will answer your questions, address your concerns, and work with you to develop a winning strategy.